mlibrary/about-ebc/src/content/stories/2023-02-01-so-how-did-they-do-in-2022.md

 ---
 templateKey: story
 title: So How Did They Do in 2022?
-summary: Thanks to the support of over 100 libraries, generous support from its parent institution, and a great group of authors, University of Michigan Press hit its target of publishing 50% of its frontlist monographs open access.
-This is what we learned about usage.
+summary: Thanks to purchases by over 100 libraries, support from our parent institution, and a great group of authors, University of Michigan Press hit its target of publishing 50% of its frontlist monographs open access.
+The books got used!
 storyImage: assets/shutterstock_1918986302.jpg
 date: 2023-02-01T03:13:28.271Z
 ---